quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 of "compatible" versions without additional round trips.

-## Conventions and Definitions
+## Conventions

 {::boilerplate bcp14-tagged}

+## Definitions

+The document uses the following terms:

+* In the context of a given QUIC connection, the "first flight" of packets refers to the set of packets the client creates and sends to initiate the connection before it has heard back from the server.

+* In the context of a given QUIC connection, the "client's chosen version" is the QUIC version of the connection's first flight.

+* The "original version" is the QUIC version of the very first packet the client sends to the server.
+If version negotiation spans multiple connections, the original version is equal to the client's chosen version of the first QUIC connection.

+* The "negotiated version" is the QUIC version in use on the connection once the version negotiation process completes.

-In this document, the Maximum Segment Lifetime (MSL) represents the time a QUIC packet can exist in the network.
+* The "Maximum Segment Lifetime" (MSL) represents the time a QUIC packet can exist in the network.
 Implementations can make this configurable, and a RECOMMENDED value is one minute.

 # Version Negotiation Mechanism